X2 - Custom case built to make the Xbox console as small and quiet as possible.

-The hard drive (120gig 2.5inch) was fitted in a custom caddy made from Foamex (a plastic board from a local sign suppliers)
+The hard drive (120gig 2.5inch) was fitted in a custom caddy made from Foamex (a plastic board from local sign suppliers)

 The finished hard drive caddy

-The infra red unit was fitted at the back of the case next to a USB socket to allow us to connect controllers, etc.
+The infra-red unit was fitted at the back of the case next to a USB socket to allow us to connect controllers, etc.

-The power supply was fitted into an external case and a 7 core power lead was fitted to a custom board with pins to connect to the existing motherboard power connector.
+The power supply was fitted into an external case and a 7-core power lead was fitted to a custom board with pins to connect to the existing motherboard power connector.

-A Logitech wireless controller was used and the control board fitted next to the hard drive and power connector.
+A Logitech wireless controller was used and the control board was fitted next to the hard drive and power connector.

 Once the major components were fitted, we ran the Xbox for approx 30 minutes and the heat transfer block went up to around 50 deg C, to make the console run cooler we fitted 4 40mm fans from www.quietpc.com and added air channels to the main transfer block to aid cooling.